 We supported the Cedavida Organisation.

 Cedavida worked with families that had been displaced by the conflict.

+2004

-We began working with Fundamor Foundation.
+CCC x Fundamor Foundation.
 They provide medical, educational and emotional support for orphaned and abandoned children affected by HIV and AIDs.

-Asociación Cristiana de Jóvenes (ACJ)
+CCC x Asociación Cristiana de Jóvenes (ACJ)

 Combat sexual and genderbased violence, a 'silent' issue, with effects that can endure generations.
-Approximately 70% of cases go unreported, and an estimated 200,000 children are abused each year.
+Approx. 70% of cases go unreported, and an estimated 200,000 children are abused each year.

+Since 2010

-Tiempo de Juego
+CCC x Tiempo de Juego

-Prevent children from becoming involved in gangs by promoting the understanding of rights, positive youth leadership and safe environments.
+Prevent children from becoming involved in gangs by promoting the understanding of rights, positive youth leadership, and safe environments.

+Since 2013

+Support to Fundescodes

-In 2016 we began supporting Fundescodes.
-They protected the rights of children and young people in and supported them against harm.
+They protect the rights of children and young people, and support them against harm.

+2016

-El Origen
+CCC x El Origen

-Work to improve access to education in the most marginalised areas where only 29% finish secondary school.
-This is often due to lack of resources, long commutes or .Spanish not being indigenous students' first language.
+Work to improve access to education in the most marginalised areas, where only 29% finish secondary school.
+This is often due to a lack of resources, long commutes, and/or Spanish not being indigenous students' first language.

+Since 2019